-We work with a range of clients in both the public and private sector to give them a better understanding of how people feel about future energy choices and how they are influenced by environmental considerations.
+We work with a range of clients in both public and private sector, to give them a better understanding of how people feel about future energy choices and how they are influenced by environmental considerations.

 We want to ensure that the lived experience of those most impacted by affordability and transition changes, forms part of the evidence base.